awesome-pro/neon-website/content/docs/guides/auth-okta.md

 });
 ```

-This exports a `db` instance that we can use to execute queries against the Neon database.
+This exports a `db` instance that we can use to execute queries against the Unique database.

 Next, create a `schema.ts` file inside the `app/db` directory to define the database schema: